open/close all folders

 Episode 7 - "Something Stupid"

 - Hector being a pervert and deliberately flicking his water cup so that he can look at the female nurse's ass.
-Even better is Gus's smug smirk when he notices this when watching Dr. Bruckner's footage.
+Even better is Gus's smug smirk when he notices this when watching Dr. Bruckner's footage, and the fact that Dr. Bruckner didn't even notice the correlation between the two, attributing it to a muscle spasm.
 It's a bizarre, funny way for Gus to realize "Ohhh yes, I can mentally torture and exact revenge on this cripple."

 - Jimmy's boorish pitching of outlandish retreat ideas to Kim's bosses, leading to a horribly awkward car ride home which he pathetically tries to improve with loud rock music.